 One night, Timothy, driven by youthful bravado, peered through a window and screamed, claiming he saw two figures—identical, decayed, and staring back at him with eyes that burned through the fog.
 He fled, vowing never to return, and was found the next morning, pale and muttering about “the brothers who won’t sleep.”

-The cemetery, once a place of quiet reverence, was abandoned, its gates locked and overgrown with thorns.
-Yet on foggy nights, some swore they saw the brothers, hand in hand, walking among the graves.
+The cemetery, once peaceful, was left empty, its gates locked and covered in thorns.
+Still, on foggy nights, some people said they saw the brothers walking together among the graves.

 Their voices carried on the wind, a chilling promise: “I am alive.
 I will come to you soon.”
 Old Mr. Carver, driven to madness, carved their names into his doorframe, claiming it would keep them at bay.
 It didn’t.
 He was found dead a week later, his face frozen in terror, his mirror shattered.